 Why Is My Partner Afraid of Commitment?

-- Your partner is just getting out of a serious relationship.
-Another motive behind your partner’s fear of commitment may also be tied to his or her ex.
+- Your partner is just getting out of a serious relationship: Another motive behind your partner’s fear of commitment may also be tied to his or her ex.
 Your partner may not be fully ready to jump back into a serious commitment and may be apprehensive about making such a significant decision regarding a new relationship.

-- Your partner wants to play the field.
-It is also a possibility that your partner doesn’t want to be tied down, and a commitment to you would prevent him or her from being able to have relationships or sexual experiences with other people.
+- Your partner wants to play the field: It is also a possibility that your partner doesn’t want to be tied down, and a commitment to you would prevent him or her from being able to have relationships or sexual experiences with other people.

 If you’re interested in taking your connection with your partner to a new level but he or she is simply afraid to commit to you, there are different steps that you can take right now to help you deal with these issues.

-- Decide what’s right for you.
-It’s also imperative that you consider your own feelings, wants, and needs when dealing with a partner who’s afraid of commitment.
+- Decide what’s right for you: It’s also imperative that you consider what your own feelings, wants, and needs are when dealing with a partner who’s afraid of commitment.
 If he or she is interested in having an open relationship with you but you’re not comfortable with this arrangement, you should be honest about it.
 If they really want to be in a relationship with you, they may compromise their view for you; if not, this may be a good point to end your relationship without having more hurt feelings.

 If your partner’s fear means that they're not going to work toward having the committed relationship that you’re looking for, then you should commit to moving on.